Experienced Los Angeles Theft Attorney at Your Service

 According to the Section 1705 of Title 18 of the United States Code, responsible for the mail theft is a person who “willfully or maliciously injures, tears down or destroys any letterbox or other receptacle intended or used for the receipt or delivery of mail on any mail route, or breaks open the same or willfully or maliciously injures, defaces or destroys any mail deposited therein.”

-Breaking California criminal law can lead to serious charges, depending on the detail surrounding the incident and the criminal history of the accused.
-Being convicted of a criminal charge may result in harsh penalties, such as jail time, that have life-long consequences.
-Even if you have nothing to hide and want to cooperate, you should consult with a Los Angeles criminal defense attorney before making any legal decisions.
+Breaking California criminal law by committing mail theft, identity theft, or other related offenses can lead to serious charges, depending on the detail surrounding the incident and the criminal history of the accused.
+Being convicted of a criminal charge may result in harsh penalties, such as jail time and getting a criminal record, both of which have life-long consequences.
+Even if you have nothing to hide and want to cooperate, you should consult with a Los Angeles criminal defense lawyer before making any legal decisions.

 How Is Grand Theft Auto Los Angeles Defined?

-Grand theft auto in Los Angeles, CA, is defined as the intentional taking of someone else’s car without the owner’s consent and with the intention to permanently take the car from its owner.
-Grand theft auto charge can be filed as a misdemeanor or as a felony grand theft, depending on the circumstances and the criminal record of the person accused.
+Grand theft auto in Los Angeles, California, is defined as the intentional taking of someone else’s car without the owner’s consent and with the intent to commit the crime and permanently take the car from its owner.
+Grand theft auto charge can be filed as a misdemeanor or a felony grand theft, depending on the circumstances and the criminal record of the person accused.

 Although the statutory limit between petty theft and grand theft is $950 for most other items, when it comes to car theft, the crime is always filed as grand theft auto, regardless of the value of the car.